 It’s difficult to look back at recent events with enough hindsight; however, documenting what is happening is something that ought to be done while it’s still fresh in the collective memory.
 It’s also nice to look back at what we’ve recently accomplished once in a while.

 The easiest way to create a timeline with TimelineJS is to prepare a spreadsheet containing all the data in Google docs, generate the timeline on the Knightlab site and embed it from there into your web page.
-This approach is straightforward and allows people without too much technical knowledge to use the tool, but it also has a number of drawbacks, notably its reliance on multiple third-party tools, and the possible leakage of personal visitor information to those sites.
+This approach is straightforward and enables people without too much technical knowledge to use the tool, but it also has a number of drawbacks, notably its reliance on multiple third-party tools, and the possible leakage of personal visitor information to those sites.

 I chose instead to host the timeline myself, including all the images, and to prepare the data in a local JSON file.
 Getting started was easy; I set up the repository on GitHub, and soon faced the real challenge, which wasn’t technical: selecting the stories to feature in the timeline.